zaurelzo/C-Compiler/README.md

  * Abdillah Ahamada
  * Jordy Cabannes

 One of the Most interesting project that I have done.
-The main goal was to design a c Language Compiler(in c :) ) and his Microprocessor in VHDL.
+The main goal was to design a c language compiler(in c :) ) and his Microprocessor in VHDL.
 To validate that the code which is generate by the compiler is running perfectly, we have also developed an interpreter.

 ## To compile the compiler